Monir Shahroudy Farmanfarmaian

 Monir Shahroudy Farmanfarmaian (منیر شاهرودی فرمانفرمائیان; 13 January 1922 – 20 April 2019) was an Iranian artist and a collector of traditional folk art.
 She is noted for having been one of the most prominent Iranian artists of the contemporary period, and she was the first artist to achieve an artistic practice that weds the geometric patterns and cut-glass mosaic techniques (Āina-kāri) of her Iranian heritage with the rhythms of modern Western geometric abstraction.

 In 2017, the Monir Museum in Tehran was opened in her honour.

 Early life and education

-Shahroudy was born on January 13, 1922, to educated parents in the religious city of Qazvin, north-western Iran.
+Shahroudy was born on 13 January 1922, to educated parents in the religious city of Qazvin, north-western Iran.
 Farmanfarmaian acquired artistic skills early on in childhood, receiving drawing lessons from a tutor and studying postcard depictions of Western art.
-After studying at the University of Tehran at the Faculty of Fine Art in 1944, she moved to New York City via steamboat, when World War II derailed her plans to study art in Paris.
+She studied at the University of Tehran at the Faculty of Fine Art in 1944.

+She then moved to New York City via steamboat, when World War II derailed her plans to study art in Paris.
 In New York, she studied at Cornell University, at Parsons School of Design, where she majored in fashion illustration, and at the Art Students League of New York.